 Think about your present health condition and any risk factors.
 Also, consider who will be available to care for you should the need arise.
 For some people, moving to assisted living can ensure they get the health services they need.
 In other cases, in-home care from professionals and/or family makes sense.

 Having legal documents in place before there’s an issue ensures your loved ones know your wishes.
 There are two key pieces to consider.
 First, medical power of attorney.
 This person is authorized to make medical decisions on your behalf if you’re unable to do so.
 The second is a living will.
 Note that these are not considered legally binding in all states.
 This link takes you to state-specific advance planning forms.

 However, they’re still essential documents in helping your health care team and loved ones know your wishes.

 Taking all of your housing and health considerations into account, you’ll need to come up with an approximate cost and method for paying them.
-There are many options for this, and we suggest you look at all the resources on LongTermCare.gov.
+There are many options for this, and we suggest you look at this resource to Calculate the Cost of Care in your area.
 For additional support, speak with a financial planner.

 Having each of these long-term care components figured out in advance provides peace of mind for you and your family.